Microsoft Teams

 10. Click Save.

-11. From the Configure menu, click App features and on the right pane, click Bot.
+11. From the Configure menu, click App features and on the right pane, click AI Agent.

-12. Tap on Enter a bot ID and in the field below enter the Microsoft Application ID associated to your DRUID chatbot (the one generated in DRUID after the channel activation).
+12. Tap on Enter an AI Agent ID and in the field below enter the Microsoft Application ID associated to your AI Agent (the one generated in Druid after the channel activation).

-13. HINT: Copy and Paste the Microsoft Application Id from the DRUID Bot Settings > Channels > Teams.
+13. HINT: Copy and Paste the Microsoft Application Id from the Teams channel configuration from the Druid Portal.

-14. Select the capabilities and scopes your bot will need: Upload and download files, scopes Personal and Team.
+14. Select the capabilities and scopes your AI Agent will need: Upload and download files, scopes Personal and Team.

 15. Scroll down and click Save.

-16. If you want your bot to benefit the sensitive data manipulation:
+16. If you want your AI Agent to benefit the sensitive data manipulation:

 1. On the Configure menu, click Domains.